wwerst/randx_fpga/README.md

 This contains various documentation resources, such as the Randomx_Specs.pdf

+It also contains a User Manual and a Final Documentation summary pdf for project submission.

 ### python_analysis

 This is not relevant for EE119c.
 It is a folder containing some scripts that were